hashicorp/prebuild-webpack-plugin/README.md

         // function that runs each time webpack rebuilds in dev mode },
       // the files object allows for file matching, providing an array
-      // of matching files as the last parameter to the `build` option
+      // of matching files as the last parameter to the `build` option.
       files: { matcher: '**/*.md', options: {}, addFilesAsDependencies: true }
     }),
     ...